Docker Self-Installation

 git packages should be installed before installing AzuraCast.
 Most Linux distributions include these packages already.

-You don't need to install Docker or Docker Compose yourself; the AzuraCast installer handles both for you.
+On Linux, you don't need to install Docker or Docker Compose yourself; the AzuraCast installer handles both for you.

 It's recommended to use AzuraCast's installer, as it will automatically install the latest version of Docker and Docker Compose, which may be newer than the version that ships with your host operating system.
 You should not use the Ubuntu Snap installer to install Docker or Docker Compose, as this causes unexpected issues and is not supported.